 - Stakeholders and acceptance test Teams must agree to prioritization for scheduling and sequencing of testing.

 - Put in place a triage process to prioritize the assessment of defects blocking Testing progress and to quickly assess the extent of the impact on other testing scenarios

 - Put in place processes and tools to facilitate rescheduling if defects or other factors stop progress of testing.

 - Implement a mechanism to track test scenarios/scripts back to requirements

 Prioritize and manage defects: Putting in place processes to identify quickly blocking defects or high priority/severity defects helps focus the Design team on root cause analysis assessment and permits the test teams to progress or refocus on new scripts.

-- Assign a UAT Defect Manager responsible for the process of defect management and reporting across all defect types.
+- Assign a Defect Manager responsible for the process of defect management and reporting across all defect types.
 This person would be responsible for execution progress and scheduling and retest.